YanLuong/Pewlett-Hackard-Analysis/README.md

 ---
 ### Results

-Retiring Employees By Title Analysis:
+**Retiring Employees By Title Analysis:**

 * In the table below, the largest title group facing retirement soon is 'Senior Engineer' totalling 29414, closely followed by 'Senior Staff' with 28254 retiring soon.
 * The number of eligible employees facing retirement is extremely high.
-The table shows all the possible employees eligible for retirement, however it does not differentiate between current between current and employees that have already left.
+The table shows all the possible employees eligible for retirement, however it does not differentiate between current and employees that have already left.

 ![retiring_titles](https://github.com/YanLuong/Pewlett-Hackard-Analysis/blob/main/Analysis_Projects_Folder/Pewlett-Hackard-Analysis%20Folder/Screen%20Shot%20Retiring%20Titles.png)

+**Mentorship Eligibility Analysis:**

+*